Hollins High School: History

+Name and mascot

+The school was named after Dixie Martin Hollins.
+Its original mascot, "the Rebel"—an aged, white-haired colonel—was a play on the relationship between the term "Dixie" and the Confederate States.
+In 1989, the Rebel was subjected to criticism as a racist symbol, but the student body at the time voted to keep the mascot unchanged.

-In 2020, a student group created a petition on Change.org that called for the school's name and mascot to be changed, citing the relationship between the term "Dixie" and the Confederate States, as well as the mascot's resemblance to a Confederate soldier.
+In 2020, a student group created a petition on Change.org that called for the school's name and mascot to be changed, citing the "Dixie"/Confederacy connection as well as the mascot's resemblance to a Confederate soldier.
 Following the petition, the school's name was changed from Dixie Hollins High School to Hollins High School, and the "Rebels" moniker used for the school's athletic teams was changed to "Royals".